-EQUITY COMPENSATION PLANS
+EQUITY COMPENSATION PLAN INFORMATION

 We currently maintain one equity incentive plan, the Equity Plan.
 The Equity Plan initially became effective in 2006, and was amended and restated in 2010, 2016 and 2019.
 Our Board and our stockholders have previously approved the Equity Plan, including all amendments and restatements of such plan.
-The terms of the Equity Plan are summarized below.
+The following table provides information as of January 1, 2022, about compensation plans under which our equity securities are authorized for issuance: